Skip to content

 • Slots: header-left, header-right

-• Common gotcha: if highlighting never appears, confirm both peers are installed and loaded in the environment where rendering happens
+• Common gotcha: if highlighting never appears, confirm stream-markdown is installed and loaded in the environment where rendering happens

 Choose this when you do not need Monaco's editing surface or diff interactions.